MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/current-principal-ismemberoffunction.md

 ## Returns

-* `true`: if the current principal running the query was successfully matched for at least one input argument.
+If the current principal running the query is successfully matched for at least one input argument, the function returns `true`.
+If not, the function returns `false`.
-* `false`: otherwise

 ## Example